zayvk/TicTacToe/README.md

 # TicTacToe
- A basic tic tac tow mobile game in unity for learning
+ A basic tic tac toe mobile game in unity for learning